 Wading Boots 101

-Wading boots are essential fly fishing gear that you will need with stocking foot waders.
+Wading boots are essential fly fishing equipment that you will need with stocking foot waders.

 Good wading boots will act like hiking boots and protect your ankles and feet.